bihelix-io/bihelix-rgb-cli/README.md

 # BiHelix RGB CLI
-The rgb command-line tool which combined with the Bitcoin Development Kit and the rgb 0.11 libraries, developed by the Behelix Team is used to import, export, issue, and query your off-chain RGB20(currently support RGB20) assets.
+Introducing the revolutionary RGB command-line tool, meticulously crafted by the BiHelix Team.
+Leveraging the power of the Bitcoin Development Kit and the latest rgb v0.11 libraries, this tool empowers users to seamlessly import, export, issue, and inquire about their off-chain RGB20 assets.

-Notes: In the current stage, the user can only import, and query their rgb20 asset by this cli tool, can not transfer the rgb asset(bihelix-cli don't include rgb single transfer).
+**Please note, at this stage, users can import and inquire about their rgb20 assets using this cutting-edge CLI tool, with forthcoming support for more asset categories transfer.
+Stay tuned as we continue to innovate and elevate the Bitcoin blockchain experience.**

 # Installation
 Clone the repo from the github and compile it.